masaf2/ChIP-seq_pipeline/README.md

     yearMonthDay_hourMinSec.log

-Where file_sorted-k\*.bam is the final file, file_fastqc is the FastQC quality analysis, settingSummary-yearMonthDay_hourMinSec.txt is the summary of the command and yearMonthDay_hourMinSec.log is the log of the processing.
+Where file_sorted-k/*.bam is the final file, file_fastqc is the FastQC quality analysis, settingSummary-yearMonthDay_hourMinSec.txt is the summary of the command and yearMonthDay_hourMinSec.log is the log of the processing.

 ## HOW IT WORKS